 You Can Get Scammed With the Price of Rainbow Mountain

 If you Google “Rainbow Mountain Tour,” you’ll come across companies offering the 1-day Rainbow Mountain tour for $200 and up.
-In Cusco, just about every currently agency sells the 1-day tour for 70 soles (~$21.50 USD) plus the 10 sole (~$3) entrance fee.
-That’s what we paid.
+In Cusco, just about every agency currently sells the 1-day tour for 70 soles (~$21.50 USD) plus the 10 sole (~$3) entrance fee.
+It’s actually a fantastic value for the money, if for nothing else, the lengthy journey it takes to get there and back.

 Yet we spoke to many people on our exact same tour who paid upwards of $100 per person for this miserable experience.
 Don’t get scammed.
 Know the price and book it in Cusco if you still decided to go.